 1.

 When Joel walks through Copacabana, he has the tendency to looking up to see where he might jump.
-The oldest buildings are the best, free of bonded windows with their frosted glass and away from the main thoroughfares.
+The oldest buildings are the best, free of bonded windows and away from the main thoroughfares.
 He knows how passersby react to a dead man and doesn’t wish to frighten others.
-A retiree steps out to buy milk, crosses a cadaver and there goes the day, or even his life.
-Also, the fewer people on the streets, the smaller the chances of landing on some poor schmuck.
+A retiree steps out to buy milk, crosses a cadaver and there goes the day or the rest of his life.
+Also, the fewer people on the streets, the smaller the chances of landing on someone.
 These things happened, he’d seen it, a jilted wife landing on top of a family man.
-One person’s suffering comes to an end and three others’ begins, a widow in shock, the children explaining to classmates how their father went splat on Avenida Rio Branco.
-Lunchtime on a work day, a whole load of people walking by, someone was bound to get hit.
+One person’s suffering ends and three others’ begin, a widow in shock, the children explaining to classmates how their father went splat on some street downtown.
+Lunchtime on a work day, a sea of passersby— someone was bound to get hit.

-Penthouses have a certain attraction, and he knows this from N ew Year’s parties he’d covered for work, hosts striving to fill their living rooms and balconies with the right set.
+Penthouses were attractive, he knows from N ew Year’s parties he’d covered for work, hosts striving to fill salons and verandas with the right set.
 A celebrated economist, a minor poet, a former government minister, businessmen, socialites, artists.
 At parties like this, waiters

 8

 chased hands holding empty cups, restoring spirits in ample doses.
-Such generosity was extended to the poorly dressed outlier from the newspaper, too, who for reasons far superior to mere good manners never denied an Old World libation.
-He withdrew from the rest and leaned on a windowsill, the metal grade’s touch cool against his forearms.
-The nighttime vistas at the parties of Rio’s wealthy invariably featured some cominbation of Sugarloaf Mountain/the ‘Christ at Corcovado/beach/the Aterro/the Lagoa/Two Brothers Mountain.
-Joel looked to the floor and the mosaic-like sidewalks seemed to be beckon, assuring him how easy it was.
+Such generosity was extended to him, the poorly dressed reporter, who for reasons superior to good manners never denied an imported whiskey.
+Joel would withdrew from the rest to lean on a windowsill, metal grade’s touch cool against his forearms.
+The nighttime views at the parties of Rio’s wealthy invariably featured some combination of Sugarloaf/Corcovado/Beach/Lagoon/Two Brothers Mountain.
+Joel looked down and the sidewalks seemed to be beckon, whispering how easy it was.

 No one would be waiting up for him at home.
 He has no home.
 After his last eviction he had rented a room in Lapa.
 Every morning he wakes before eight, gets dressed, and leaves the boarding house as though he were still expected in the newsroom.
-He crosses the city on foot, waits at a random bus stop, jumps on and takes it to the end of the line, sits on a bench in some park or church, rests his elbows on a lunch counter where he stops for a snack.
-At night, he coils up to sleep, the pillow covering his ear while the couple next door either moans or argues.
+He crosses the city on foot, waits at a bus stop, jumps on and takes it to the end of the line.
+There, hesits on a bench in some park or church, rests his elbows on a lunch counter to eat a snack.
+At night he coils up to sleep, pillow covering his ear while the couple next door moans or argues.
 He knows how it is, and he doesn’t miss it.
 When he talks to God it’s to speak of death.
 Oh my Lord, he says.
-Essa eu que vou escolher/I’m gonna make the call on this one.
+This time I’m gonna make the call – or I am making the call.

 Joel would make the leap from a building in Copacabana.
-Instant, painless death, without the preamble of an embrace, goodbyes, agonizing, or an inheritance drawn up before a notary; not least because all he owns is a single lamp.
+An instant and painless death, without the preamble of goodbyes or a will drawn up before a notary.
+There’s no need for that, all he owns is a nightlamp.

-It had to be in Copacabana, where the tragedy of a suicide is drowned out by the neighborhood’s excesses.
-Childbirth and other deaths, aneurysms and heart attacks, cancer diagnoses, root canals, mediums contacting spirits, priests performing excorcisms, robberies, scams and thefts, fights and truces, betrayals and first loves, neverending traffic jams, street vendors, mothers with children begging at supermarket doors, street kids selling chewing gum, people getting it together and others losing it.
+It had to be in Copacabana, where the tragedy of a suicide can be drowned out by the neighborhood’s excesses.
+Childbirth, aneurysms and heart attacks, cancer diagnoses, root canals treatments, mediums contacting spirits, priests performing exorcisms, robberies, scams and thefts, fights and truces, betrayals and first loves, endless traffic jams, mothers begging at supermarket doors, street kids selling gum, people getting it together and others losing it, while in a few blocks or feet away students do homework, maids fry steaks, manicurists paint nails, prostitutes name their price, bodybuilders admire themselves, tourists buy T-shirts, and old ladies knit useless yet more useless footies.

 9